-2015 Long Term Incentive Plan ("the 2015 Plan")
+2015 Long Term Incentive Plan

-On June 30, 2015, our board of directors adopted the 2015 Plan.
+On June 30, 2015, our board of directors adopted the 2015 Long Term Incentive Plan, or the 2015 Plan.
 Awards under the 2015 Plan may be in the form of a conditional right to acquire shares at no cost to the participant, or a Conditional Share Award, or an option to acquire shares with an exercise price which may be zero.